 Article 2 The Graduate School has, as its objectives for education and research, the instruction and exploration of theories and application of knowledge pertaining to the fields of science and engineering, contribution to the deepening of academic knowledge and development of scientific technology, as well as the nurturing of individuals imbued with broad-minded perspectives and a high level of specialist and technical expertise.

 (Courses and Curricula)

-Article 3 The following courses are on offer at the Graduate School.
+Article 3 The courses in the following list are on offer at the Graduate School.

-Mechanical Systems Engineering Mechanical Engineering
+Engineering Mechanical Engineering

 Energy and Environment